How to book the lowest train fares

 Tip 6: Check on discounts for children

-For travel from the UK to the Alps, children under four can travel free on Eurostar and European trains (without a reserved seat).
+For travel from the UK to the Alps, children under four travel free on Eurostar and European trains (without a reserved seat).

-On some services in Switzerland, Germany and Austria, children travel free if travelling with an adult family member and there are discounts for families with teenagers too.
+On some services in Switzerland, Germany and Austria, children travel free if travelling with an adult family member, and there are discounts for families with teenagers too.

 Tip 7: 'Youth' and 'Senior' fares can be a red herring